 Bacterial strains and growth conditions

 The strain of Francisella tularensis used in these experiments was F. tularensis subsp. holarctica live vaccine strain (LVS), which is not infectious to humans, but retains its virulence in animal models (REF).
-Bacteria were cultured in supplemented brain heart infusion broth with cysteine (sBHIc). sBHIc was made using (per 500 mL): 18.5 g brain-heart infusion (BHI) medium (BD Diagnostics 237500) supplemented with 0.5 g L- cysteine hydrochloride, 5 mL 1 mg/mL β-NAD, 5 mL 1 mg/mL heme-histidine, and 12.5 mL 20% glucose or on plates with cysteine-heart agar supplemented with 1% hemoglobin at 37°C. The MRE600 (REF) strain of E. coli used for ribosome purifications was cultured in standard LB liquid media or on plates with LB agar at 37°C. Strains with incorporated plasmids were selected for on kanamycin medium at 5 μg/mL for LVS or at 50 μg/mL for E. coli.
+Bacteria were cultured in brain heart infusion broth supplemented with [X] cysteine, [X] β-NAD, [X] heme-histidine, and [X] glucose (sBHIc) at 37°C, shaking aerobically. [missing transition here] or on plates with cysteine-heart agar supplemented with 1% hemoglobin at 37°C. Escherichia coli strain MRE600 (REF) was used for ribosome purifications.
+E. coli strain XL1 Blue was used for plasmid cloning and propagation.
+E. coli were grown at 37°C, shaking aerobically in LB liquid media or on LB agar.
+Cells harboring replicating plasmids were selected for on kanamycin medium at 5 μg/mL for LVS or at 50 μg/mL for E. coli.

 Table 1.
 Plasmids used in this study.